49 Free Asset List Templates (Excel) | Personal, Business

 Select a record-keeping system

-First and foremost, select the most convenient method of listing the assets for you.
+First and foremost, select the most convenient method.
 The two common ways of listing assets are manual or electronic listing.
 Therefore, once you have selected the most suitable template for your company, you can either download the template and print it out or personalize it using MS Word or Excel.
 The latter is, however, recommended as it allows for digital storage.

 Separate your physical assets

-Once the template is ready, start by identifying physical assets first.
+Once the template is ready, start by identifying physical ones first.
 These are the tangible assets – those you can feel and see.
-Next, the company must be able to prove ownership of these assets.
+Next, the company must be able to prove their ownership.

 Distinguish your financial assets

-Next, list the intangible assets of the company.
+Next, list the intangible ones of the company.
 These resources cannot be touched or seen but generate revenue and contribute to the overall company valuation.
 This includes stocks and bonds.

-Note: It can sometimes be difficult to distinguish the tangible and intangible assets because some tend to cross over.
+It can sometimes be difficult to distinguish the tangible and intangible ones because some tend to cross over.
 For example, the insurance on artwork can be challenging to categorize as it can fall under both categories.
-It is thus advised for one to place the asset in the category they believe the asset is more suited.
+It is thus advised for one to place them in the category they believe that is more suited.

 Document personal information

 The company should then provide company information that can be used for identification purposes.
-This information includes company name, owner, CEO, income tax number, location, and any other information that can be used to attach the assets listed in the document to the owner.
+This information includes company name, owner, CEO, income tax number, location, and any other information that can be used to attach those listed in the document to the owner.

 Describe the items